ArtDanger/API_YouTube/README.md

 How use?
 1. pip install undetected_chromedriver
+2. Create YouTube channel(go to the YouTube Studio for the first time)
-2. Watch file example "main.py"
+3. Watch file example "main.py"